-Placing an order through an e-commerce site, playing games on cell phone, watching movies on a smart TV, taking water out of a refrigerator, interacting with a satellite at NASA, getting quotes from a NY stock exchange, browsing in Chromebook, putting clothes in a washing machine.
-Did you find one common thing of all these activities?
+Placing an order through an e-commerce site, playing games on a cell phone, watching movies on a smart TV, taking water out of a refrigerator, interacting with a satellite at NASA, getting quotes from a NY stock exchange, browsing in Chromebook, putting clothes in a washing machine.
+Did you find one common thing in all these activities?
 Yes.
 It is Linux.

 It is just everywhere.
 It is worth mentioning here about the actual brain behind the Linux – Linus Torvalds.
 There is no doubt that Linus is one of the most influential people who transformed the technology twice with Linux and Git.